 24 hours later I applied the third and magic coat.
 The third coat is on the left, and the second coat on the right.
 Whew!
 It was the look I wanted.

 Here’s the third coat.
 Then I had to wait 5 days for it to cure before applying polyacrylic.
 5 whole long days!
 My middle name is not Patience.
-In the meantime I started taking off cabinet doors and prepping to paint the cabinets white.
+But I followed the rules.

 I applied three coats of polyacrylic with a 24 hour drying period in between coats.
 Patience again, which I don’t have.
 But finally…